Learning-Based Video Coding with Joint Deep Compression and Enhancement: Experiments

 \subsection{Ablation study}

+Due to lack of space, the ablation experiments are conducted with PSNR-based JCEVC only.
+Similar conclusions can be drawn in terms of MS-SSIM vs. Bpp curves.

-\textbf{Contributions of individual modules.} In DGVC, we design an MVP with a light network, an MC with DPEG network, a PQE with DPEG networks and a joint training, as shown in Figure \ref{fig:framework}.
+\textbf{Contributions of all modules.} In JCEVC, we design an MVP with a light network, an MC with DPEG network, a PQE with DPEG networks and a joint training, as shown in Figure \ref{fig:framework}.
 To examine the contributions of these modules, we perform the following ablation study.
 A baseline method with a simple but feasible framework (ME+MVDC+MC w/o DPEG+RC) is examined first.
 Then, our designed modules (MVP, MC w/ DPEG, PQE, joint training) are introduced sequentially to observe their RD improvements.
 The average results on CTC class D are summarized in Figure \ref{fig:ablation}.
 With more designed modules, the RD performance is continuously improved.
 For example, with PSNR=32dB, the bpps of the five settings are 0.47, 0.45, 0.28, 0.20, 0.17, respectively, which indicate the bpp savings at 4.3\%, 37.8\%, 28.6\% and 15.0\% by introducing MVP, MC w/ DPEG, PQE and joint training.
 This fact reveals the effectiveness of our design, especially for the DPEG-based MC/PQE and the joint training.

-\textbf{Contributions of individual paths in DPEG.} In Figure \ref{fig:dpeg}, we set an $\alpha$-path with auto-encoder and ConvLSTM and a $\beta$-path with RABs.
-We fuse the outputs of both paths to generate the result.
-In Figure \ref{fig:ablationmc}, we compare the input ($I = x_{t-1}^{'}$), the intermediate results ($I_\alpha, I_\beta$) and the output ($I_E = \tilde x_t^m$) of DPEG in MC.
-It can be seen that both $I_\alpha$ and $I_\beta$ improve the PSNR of $I$, which indicates the effectiveness of both paths.
-By fusing the results of $I_\alpha$ and $I_\beta$ with $w$ ($w>0.5$ when $I_\alpha$ has a better visual quality), the resulted $I_E$ achieve a further high performance, which implies the complementarity between the $\alpha$-path and $\beta$-path as well as the effectiveness of our weight fusion.
+\textbf{Contributions of individual paths in DPEG.} The DPEG network consists of an $\alpha$-path and a $\beta$-path.
+To observe the contributions of each path, we compare the input ($I = x_{t-1}^{'}$), the intermediate results ($I_\alpha, I_\beta$) and the output ($I_E = \tilde x_t^m$) of DPEG in MC.
+Figure \ref{fig:ablationmc} presents the results obtained by averaging the 1$\sim$7-th frames of all Class D sequences.
+It can be seen that both $I_\alpha$ and $I_\beta$ improve the PSNR of $I$.
+By fusing the results of $I_\alpha$ and $I_\beta$ with the weight $w$ ($w>0.5$ when $I_\alpha$ has a better visual quality), the resulted $I_E$ achieve a further high performance, which implies the complementarity between the $\alpha$-path and $\beta$-path as well as the effectiveness of our weight fusion.